Understanding Which SSRIs Are Effective For Anxiety

 What are SSRIs for anxiety?

 Anxiety is the body's automated alarm system, the fight-or-flight response to a perceived threat.
-Anxiety can be a normal reaction to uncontrolled or traumatic life circumstances and is often temporary.
-However, several anxiety disorders can cause long-term and severe anxiety that limits daily functioning.
-In these cases, some people find that taking antidepressants or other medications helps them manage their emotions and find calm.
+Anxiety can be a normal temporary reaction to uncontrolled or traumatic life circumstances.
+However, some anxiety can be long-term or severe anxiety that limits daily functioning.
+In these cases, people may find that taking antidepressants or other medications helps them manage their emotions and find calm.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 Selective serotonin reuptake inhibitors (SSRIs) are a first-line treatment method for depression—and are frequently used to manage anxiety as well.
-SSRIs block serotonin absorption so your brain can better control mood.
-They have also been found to boost levels of brain-derived neurotrophic factor, an important protein that is thought to be impaired in people with anxiety.
-In addition to anxiety and depression, SSRIs can help manage post-traumatic stress disorder, obsessive-compulsive disorders, and eating disorders.
+SSRIs block serotonin reabsorption so your brain can better control mood.
+They have also been found to boost levels of brain-derived neurotrophic factor, an important protein that may be impaired in people with anxiety.
+In addition to reducing anxiety and depression, SSRIs can help individuals manage post-traumatic stress disorder, obsessive-compulsive disorders, and eating disorders.

-SSRIs are often considered safe and have fewer side effects than other antidepressants.
-However, SSRIs are not perfect and may result in adverse side effects and discontinuation syndrome when treatment ends.
+SSRIs are often considered safe and have fewer side effects than other many other antidepressants.
+However, these medications can also result in adverse side effects and discontinuation syndrome when treatment ends.

-Your doctor can help you decide what SSRIs are best to treat your anxiety.
-Refrain from taking old or expired SSRIs or someone else's SSRIs, as they could prove dangerous.
+Your doctor can help you decide what SSRIs are best to treat your anxiety if you’re interested in trying one of them.
+Refrain from taking old or expired SSRIs or someone else's SSRIs, as they could be ineffective or dangerous.
 Different medications affect people differently, so do not use other people's medications to treat depression or anxiety.

 How do selective serotonin reuptake inhibitors (SSRIs) work?

-When a doctor considers an SSRI for a prescription, they consider the clinically significant differences between the SSRIs, including:
+When a doctor considers an SSRI for a prescription, they may consider the clinically significant differences between various SSRIs, including these:

 • Efficacy across their recommended dose range